 Some suggestions for how to serve and enjoy the shrimp.

-Place approximately 2 shrimp on a mini naan, top with some pickled onions (instructions in the recipe card below), drizzle with a little quick-and-easy-green-chutney, add a cilantro garnish and enjoy.
+Place approximately 2 shrimp on a mini naan, top with some pickled onions (instructions in the recipe card below), drizzle with a little cilantro-mint-chutney, add a cilantro garnish and enjoy.

 Storing & Reheating